nhsconnect/prm-practice-migration/guide/01-kick-off.md

 <!-- [UPLIFT] added the word 'meeting' -->
 ## Purpose of Kick-off Meeting
 <!-- [UPLIFT] changed sub-heading from 'What is a Kick-off?' -->
-A ‘Kick-off’ is where you gather all the key people who will be involved in your migration to discuss the end to end process of migrating your system.
+A ‘Kick-off’ is where you gather all the key people who will be involved in your migration to discuss the end to end process of migrating your solution.
 The objective is to assign roles and get everyone on the same page about what needs to happen and when.

 ### As a priority, you should discuss...